wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Keycap thoughts

-You can't go wrong with the classic OEM profile, and many keyboards come with that type preinstalled, so you're likely going to get to try it.
-But I personally find the DSA profile to be pretty comfortable, and it's very easy to transition between DSA and a laptop keyboard, especially if you choose one of the smaller form factors.
+You can't go wrong with the classic OEM profile, and many keyboards come with that type preinstalled.
+But I personally find the DSA profile to be pretty comfortable.
+It's very easy to transition between DSA and a laptop keyboard, especially if you choose one of the smaller form factors.

 ## Suggested starter equipment